-Disclaimer: Everything below has been published previously online in the Arch’s extensive wiki.
-However, for what ever reason there’s still a lot of misinformation about Arch’s stability and many users are not aware that these published tips exist.
+Disclaimer: Everything below has been published previously online in Arch’s extensive wiki.
+However, for whatever reason there’s still a lot of misinformation about Arch’s stability and many users are not aware that these published tips exist.

-This short article aims to raise awareness on the best paths for a more stable Arch Linux experience.
+This short article aims to raise awareness of the best routes for a more stable Arch Linux experience.
 That’s not to say that Arch Linux is unstable.
 It’s not, far from it.
 But for new users, there are certain precautions that should be taken so that the inherent freedom of Arch does not get in the way of system stability.

 What is Arch Linux?

-Lets trace back just a little.
-Arch Linux is an independently developed, i686/x86-64 general purpose GNU/Linux distribution versatile enough to suit any role.
+Let’s trace back just a little.
+Arch Linux is an independently developed, i686/x86-64 general-purpose GNU/Linux distribution versatile enough to suit any role.
 Development focuses on simplicity, minimalism, and code elegance.
 Arch is installed as a minimal base system, configured by the user upon which their own ideal environment is assembled by installing only what is required or desired for their unique purposes.
 GUI configuration utilities are not officially provided, and most system configuration is performed from the shell and a text editor.
-Based on a rolling-release model, Arch also strives to stay bleeding edge, and typically offers the latest stable versions of most software. – Source: Arch Linux Wiki.
+Update: Arch Linux now provides and Installer which can be used for a more simple install, including the install of your preferred desktop environment.
+Based on a rolling-release model, Arch also strives to stay bleeding edge and typically offers the latest stable versions of most software. – Source: Arch Linux Wiki.

 Why use Arch Linux on desktops and servers?

 Best of all, since Arch Linux is a rolling release distro, you only have to install it once.
 Yup, one install for the life of your hardware.
-No replacements released every few months such as 16.04, 17.10, 18.04 etc. Nor does LTS (long term support) mean you get trapped in time.
-To upgrade the Arch Linux OS, you simply roll with the command: pacman -Syu and your done!
+No replacements are released every few months such as 16.04, 17.10, 18.04, etc. Nor does LTS (long-term support) mean you get trapped in time.
+To upgrade the Arch Linux OS, you simply roll with the command: pacman -Syu, and you’re done!